Whether you are new to vibration monitoring, or have been working in the specialty for years, we have the expertise to guide you.

 I’m very proud that Wilcoxon continues to lead the market in vibration sensors for industrial applications.
 With our unique combination of expertise in a multitude of industries and our exceptional background in vibration analysis, you can expect a lot more innovative products from us in the years to come—every one of them adding value to your business.

-Director of Marketing, Product Management and Business Development
+Director of Product & Product Management

 Wilcoxon Sensing Technologies